| Title: | A Fully Featured Logging Framework |

 Add an Appender to the AppenderBuffer

 Add or remove an Appender.
-Supplying a name
+Supplying a name is optional but

 recommended.
 After adding an Appender with

-appender$add_appender(AppenderConsole$new(), name = "console")
+appender$add_appender(AppenderConsole$new(), name = "console") you can

-refer to it via appender$appenders$console
+refer to it via appender$appenders$console. remove_appender() can

 remove an Appender by position or name.